 (H) "Registration district" means a city or county health district created by section 3709.01 of the Revised Code.
 The director of health may combine two or more primary registration districts, or may establish any state hospital, or other public institution, as a primary registration district.

-(I) "State registrar" means the head of the office of vital statistics in the department of health.
+(I) "State registrar" means the head of the bureau of vital statistics in the department of health.